Comparing My Approach to Spinoza's

 Spinoza: Humans are not special.
 They are simply one mode of the single substance, like stars or stones.

-Your approach: Humans are unique—two-fold life forms express spirit, but humans express body, evolving spirit, and eternal soul.
+Your approach: Humans are unique: two-fold life forms express body and evolving spirit, but humans express body, evolving spirit, and eternal soul.
 This tri-fold structure makes humans the sensory witness of Gaia’s manifest reality on behalf of the Creator.

 Key difference: Spinoza levels the playing field.
 You define the human as a pivotal multidimensional instrument.